 If your GPA isn’t perfect but you’re at the top of your class, this might just mean that your school is tough, and it would be nearly impossible to get a flawless GPA (even if students at other less rigorous schools manage it).
 Once again, colleges will understand these circumstances and take them into account.
 A 3.7 GPA at your school could potentially look better to admissions officers than a 4.0 GPA at another school.

 #2: Your Classes

 So you have all As in your classes and a 4.0 GPA - you’re doing awesome, right?
 Maybe, maybe not.
-If you’re getting all As in the highest level classes your school offers, yes, your GPA is amazing, and colleges will be extremely impressed.
+If you’re getting all As in the highest-level classes your school offers, yes, your GPA is amazing, and colleges will be extremely impressed.
 However, if you’re taking easy classes just because you know you can get As, the 4.0 on your transcript will not blind admissions officers to the fact that you’re not really challenging yourself.

-This isn’t to say that everyone should try and take the highest level classes in every subject.
+This isn’t to say that everyone should try to take the highest-level classes in every subject.
 You don’t want to kill yourself with stress, and it’s good for most people to have one or two less rigorous classes.
 But if there's a subject you’re really interested in or think you might want to pursue as a course of study in college, try and push yourself to take high-level classes.
 Even if it brings down your GPA a bit, it will demonstrate that you're a driven student who is willing to take risks to gain a better understanding of the subject.
 Taking progressively more challenging classes throughout high school, even if it doesn’t raise your GPA, makes your GPA “better” in the eyes of admissions officers because it’s hard-earned.